 News and Updates.....

-Calvin Student Serena Hamann interns at Varnum Law for spring, 2014
+Calvin Student Serena Hamann interned at Varnum Law during spring, 2014

 What we offer

 - Advising and course recommendations for students wishing to gain admission to law school

 - A mentoring program that pairs students with Calvin alumni working in the legal field

 - Pre-Law Program Library containing information about law careers, law schools, LSAT testing and more